 45) Work harder than you’ve ever worked before.
 Some people think travel blogging is one endless vacation, but anyone who tells you that is selling snake oil.
 Success in professional travel blogging takes hard work, long hours and relentless dedication to building something.
 The beauty is that, because you’re working for yourself rather than someone else, it’s all the more rewarding when you reap the benefits of all that hard work.

 46) Invest in your brand.
 Serious bloggers invest $$$ in their businesses.
-We spent $1000 on our original design in 2010, and will spend even more on a re-design next year.
+We spent $1000 on our original design in 2010, and spent much more on a re-design in 2017.
 Due to traffic volume, our web hosting costs over $100/month and tech support another $60.
 We spend money to advertise on Facebook, pay people to help out with social media, pay our staff writers… it all adds up.
 But the old business adage is true: you have to spend money to make money.

 47) Step away from the computer/tablet/smartphone.
 As bloggers, it’s our job to document nearly every moment of our travels.
 But the key word there is NEARLY.
 This job can be all-consuming, and it’s important to remember the reason we fell in love with travel in the first place.
 Take time to savor the moments that make each destination so unique: it will not only make the story better, it will make you a better person for it.